Introduction to Silver Caddy Spoons

 For those in the antique market, finding valuable silver or sterling silver caddy spoons requires a little research and attention to detail.
 This is because the market is such that many fakes have been created.

-The spoons you should look for are properly hallmarked and dated so that there is an accurate accounting of their history.
-The ones with unusual shapes and styles are the most sought after and they will fetch a considerable price on the market.
+The spoons you should look for are properly hallmarked and dated so that there is an accurate history.
+The ones with unusual shapes and styles are the most sought after.
+These are the ones that will fetch a considerable price on the market.
 They are usually undamaged and will only show the passage of time.
 Many fakes, however, are often cast from a single original caddy spoon, so telling them apart will take proper documentation.

 The London silversmiths are generally the focus of most antique silver spoon purchases for a good reason.
 They created high quality items that have withstood the test of time.
-In fact, silver caddy spoons made from the Bateman family in the 18th and early 19th century are particularly valuable and garner a high price on the antique market.
+Silver caddy spoons made from the Bateman family in the 18th and early 19th century are particularly valuable.
+They can garner a high price on the antique market.

 If you are looking for antique, hallmarked sterling silver caddy spoons, then expect to pay from $500 to $1000 or more for the rare items.
-However, there are many fine examples from the latter half of the 19th century that go for much less and many of which are quite attractive.
+However, there are many fine examples from the latter half of the 19th century that go for much less.
+Many of these are still quite attractive.
 Today, silver caddy spoons are certainly quite fetching and make the perfect entry for many into the antique market.

 Copyright© Dart Silver Ltd